 Problems of farm mechanization in Nigeria

-(a) Farm holdings are very small: farm mechanization is only suitable with large farm holdings.
+(a) Farm holdings are very small: farm mechanization is only suitable for large farm holdings.

-(e) The people that have skills to operate the tractor and other farm machines.
+(e) The people that have skills — read more on skilled labour— to operate the tractor and other farm machines.
 Many farmers do not have the money to employ those that are trained in the use of farm machines.

 don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.

 You can read some of the most interesting topics below